 Why Our Creative Agency Has an AI Policy

-A major shift is coming and it’s likely going to happen much sooner than we might imagine.
-Generative AI will be turning the marketing industry on its head.
-So, establishing an AI Policy for our creative agency makes sense.
+Generative AI is turning the marketing industry on its head.
+So, establishing an AI Policy for our creative agency is a must.

-We’ve all been using AI in our online experiences, but when ChatGPT was released on November 30, 2022, it seemed to open the floodgate of content creation to the common man.
-Very soon, if not already, all marketing software we currently use will be assisted–or solely dependent upon–generative AI.
+The release of ChatGPT on November 30, 2022, seemed to open the floodgates of content creation.
+Very soon, if not already, all marketing software we currently use will be assisted, or solely dependent upon, generative AI.

 Defining Terms: AI, GAI, LLM, and GPT